aimukhin/minfft/README.md

 - [License](#license)

 ## Interface
-The transform functions take four arguments:
+All transform functions take four arguments:

 * transform length `N` (a power of 2),
 * pointer to the input vector `x` (its values will be destroyed),